-NOW, the fall sports hazing season is in full swing.
+NOW, treatment the fall sports hazing season is in full swing.

 Parents: this is not the NFL.
 Your kids don’t need to travel 1000 miles to start their pre-season training camp.
 They can learn to play football right outside the high school on the field they’re play on this fall.
 These away camps are breeding grounds for hazing incidents as they are usually poorly supervised by whatever few adults tag along.